OfficeDev/office-js-docs-reference/docs/manifest/reportingoptions.md

 ---
 title: ReportingOptions element in the manifest file (preview)
-description: The ReportingOptions element specifies the reporting options listed in the pre-processing dialog of a spam reporting add-in in Outlook.. ms.date: 07/14/2023 ms.localizationpriority: medium
+description: The ReportingOptions element specifies the reporting options listed in the pre-processing dialog of a spam reporting add-in in Outlook. ms.date: 07/14/2023 ms.localizationpriority: medium
 ---